relay-tools/react-relay-network-modern/README.md

 - **errorMiddleware** - display `errors` data to console from graphql response.
 If you want see stackTrace for errors, you should provide `formatError` to `express-graphql` (see example below where `graphqlServer` accept `formatError` function).
   - `logger` - log function (default: `console.error.bind(console)`)
   - `prefix` - prefix message (default: `[RELAY-NETWORK] GRAPHQL SERVER ERROR:`)

+### Standalone package middlewares:
+- [**react-relay-network-modern-ssr**](https://github.com/nodkz/react-relay-network-modern-ssr) - client/server middleware for server-side rendering (SSR).
+On server side it makes requests directly via `graphql-js` and your `schema`, cache payloads and serialize them for putting to HTML.
+On client side it loads provided payloads and renders them in sync mode without visible flashes and loaders.

 ### Example of injecting NetworkLayer with middlewares on the **client side**.
 ```js